Employee Vs. Contractor: How to Classify Workers in Brazil (Quiz included) [2024]

 Here are some of the potential costs, fines, and penalties:

-• Payment of back wages and benefits: Companies may be required to pay back wages and employee benefits to workers who were misclassified as independent contractors.
-This can include overtime pay, vacation time, sick leave, and other entitlements that would have been provided to employees under the Brazilian Labor Law.
+- Payment of back wages and benefits: Companies may be required to pay back wages and employee benefits to workers who were misclassified as independent contractors.
+This can include overtime pay, vacation time, sick leave, and other entitlements that would have been provided to employees under the Brazilian Labor Code.

-• Payment of back taxes: Companies may be required to repay taxes that the misclassified employee paid, including income tax, FGTS contributions, and more, plus a penalty ranging from 75% to 225% of the total owed.
+- Payment of back taxes: Companies may be required to repay taxes that the misclassified employee paid, including FGTS contributions and more, plus a 75% penalty on social security contributions due.